vetrilad/dazn-streaming/README.md

 yarn
 yarn test
 ```
-and to run the streaming simulation
+and to run the streaming simulation (need to deploy the system)
 ```
 chmod u+x simulator.js
 ./simulate.js